cigregret/lmop/content/Lost Mines of Phandelver/Session Prep (Private)/General Main Story Plotline.md

 - phandalin is now a megacapitalist city with large class divide, nothing like they remember
 	- some of their old friends are alive still
 		- gunther - owns the stonehill now, its on the bad side of town
-		- orcs - have their own neighborhood, on bad side of town. [[Luskan]] is nowhere to be seen.
+		- orcs - have their own neighborhood, on bad side of town. [[Jukha]] is nowhere to be seen.
 		- gundren - invites them back to the tresendar manor and offers to help them with whatever they need since theyre the reason hes this rich
 			- brags about being the monopoly man, make him insufferable
-			- shows them the now elderly doormat and droop
+			- shows them the now elderly doormat and droop who are his
 				- maybe kill them for effect? and have gundren run them out of town since theyre now folk heroes that people wish to return and make things right again
 - all in all, the black spider and orcs were right; gundren did turn it into capitalist hellscape

-### Backstory Intersections Between characters:
-- fry, shayla - moonshae isles
-- fry, archibald - bahamut
-- mgs, fry - dwarves, druids
--

-### General Places Everyone Should Go For Their Story:
-- fry -> moonshae isles, old druidic circle?
-- shayla -> waterdeep/moonshae isles
-- wonder -> SHADOWFELL RAHHHH (SLF CTHARNIDD RAHHHHHHHHHH)
-- archibald -> actually meet bahamut?
-- MGs -> mold fiend (nine hells?)
-- grok ->
+- chase sequence out of phandalin, separated from [[Sildar Hallwinter]] and [[Black Spider]]
+	- sildar yells that he will meet them in [[Waterdeep]], as he has to check on the recently deceased [[Open Lord Garakh Silverhand]] and the entire situation in [[Waterdeep]].
+	- [[Black Spider]] reminds them to seek the other remaining relic since they agreed to trade the Book for the Blade until both parties make it to the [[Moonshae Isles]].
+#### OFF TO WATERDEEP
+- remembering the words of the [[Black Spider]] and [[Sildar Hallwinter]], the party seeks out the druid circle of [[Kryptgarden Forest]] since they could have a lead on where the remaining relic was.
+- find fry's master, who explains the prophecy:  the seal to the celestial plane must be reapplied every 1000 years by bringing the three relics to the Miaka-Elfu Cloister in the [[Moonshae Isles]].

-### General Plan:
+### General Mainstory Plotline:
 - members of the druidic circle from fry's backstory (in the [[Kryptgarden Forest]]) come to phandalin to ask for the party's help
 	- tell them that they must appease Bahamut before he returns to graze the world anew in (X AMOUNT OF TIME)
 - his lair can be found in the moonshae isles